verrazzano/docs/content/en/docs/guides/application-deployment-guide.md

 describing an application's general composition and environment requirements.
 The following code shows the component for the example application used in this guide.
 This resource describes a component which is implemented by a single Docker image containing a Helidon application exposing a single endpoint.
-For more details about Verrazzano components, see TBD documentation.

 ```yaml
 apiVersion: core.oam.dev/v1alpha2